RosnGuild/dice_game/README.md

 # dice_game

 dice_game is a turn based deckbuilding game where your deck is composed of the faces of a d20.
-This readme assumes familiarity with the GameMaker UI.
+This readme assumes familiarity with the GameMaker UI, and is aimed at explaining how to add content to the game.
+For more detailed information on how each component works, look to the documentation in the code.

 ## Overworld_Map
 To edit the overworld map, you need to access files in several locations.
 First, open the rooms folder in the resource browser, and open the Overworld_Room.
 Inside, there are two types of objects. goto_Room buttons, and Overworld_Arrows.
 To change the layout of the overworld, there are a few steps: